Humanities Without Walls Career Diversity Workshops

 The OpEd Project

-On December 16-17, 2014, the Center for the Humanities hosted Teresa Puente and Deborah Siegel, workshop directors for the OpEd Project, a nonprofit organization dedicated to increasing the range of voices and quality of ideas that circulate in public discourse.
+In December 2014, the Center for the Humanities hosted Teresa Puente and Deborah Siegel, workshop directors for the OpEd Project, a nonprofit organization dedicated to increasing the range of voices and quality of ideas that circulate in public discourse.
 Twenty-two UW-Madison faculty members in the humanities and related fields were selected to participate in a two-day workshop devoted to the art and craft of writing powerful, convincing opinion pieces for online, broadcast, and print media.

 Workshop topics included: presenting ideas quickly and powerfully under pressure; sourcing and credibility; developing powerful, evidence-based arguments; and strategizing how to contribute to a larger public conversation.
 OpEd Project mentors worked with participants on drafts, accompanied them in exercises designed to expand how they think about expertise, and helped them translate scholarly research into the lingua franca of public debate.
 Participants left the workshop with a solid op-ed to will submit for publication.

 Snoop Dogg Feels the Bite of Parsi Legal Culture by Mitra Sharafi, Scroll.in; 7/03/2015